-- You have overridden your hunger cues for years from cycles of dieting, bingeing and purging.
+You have overridden your hunger cues for years from cycles of dieting, bingeing and purging.
 You don’t recognize normal hunger cues or satiety.
 Your treatment team has told you to eat regularly—three meals and two to three snacks per day.
 You feel like it is too much food and you’re not hungry.
 Should you follow their meal plan?
 Yes!
 Eating regularly is a crucial step in recovering from any eating disorder and it helps to regulate your hormones and circadian rhythms so you can regain your hunger and satiety cues and become a more intuitive eater.

 I can think of many more situations that apply to all of us, not just those with eating disorders:

-- You normally eat dinner at 7 pm and your circadian rhythm is conditioned to get hungry then.
+You normally eat dinner at 7 pm and your circadian rhythm is conditioned to get hungry then.
 But your sister has scheduled a family dinner at 5:30 to accommodate her children so they won’t be cranky at the table.
 Should you eat at 5:30 before you are hungry?
 Absolutely!
 Adjusting our schedules allows us to have meaningful social interactions that typically revolve around eating.

-- You have a meeting that is scheduled from 12 to 3 pm.
+You have a meeting that is scheduled from 12 to 3 pm.
 You’re not hungry at 11 am; breakfast was only at 8:30.
 You have the option to have a proper lunch at 11:30.
 Should you?
 Of course!
 Be practical—it’s better to eat before your meeting.
 Then you’ll be properly fueled and will be better able to concentrate during the meeting.
 Our brains don’t function as well when they’re low on glucose.
 Planning ahead and adjusting mealtimes accordingly is an important act of self-care.

 You are traveling to another country.
 You arrive at your destination and it’s dinnertime.
 Your circadian rhythms are all thrown off.
 You feel like you’ve been eating constantly.
 Should you eat?
 Yes!
 Acclimation to a new time zone is ushered along by the institution of regular eating at the times appropriate to the destination.
 You will adjust faster if you get your body in synch.

-- You just had a rough breakup.
+You just had a rough breakup.
 You’re eating meals, but sad.
 Your friends show up and want to take you out for ice cream to cheer you up.
 You’re not hungry.
 Should you go and eat ice cream with your friends?
 Absolutely!
 Food is not solely about nutrition – it’s also about bonding and comfort, and you should let the ice cream and your friends soothe your broken heart.

 crunching on some popcorn will soothe your nerves.
 This is an old behavior that you’ve overused in the past.
 Contrary to popular belief, emotional eating is not itself a problem.
 Food is our earliest comfort and humans are designed to find food to be rewarding.
 If it were not, we would have died out as a species.
 There is no shame in using food as comfort—what can be problematic is if there are no other tools in your emotional toolkit.
 If eating is your only coping skill then I encourage you to learn some other strategies for managing negative emotions to give you a broader range of alternatives.

-So, not eating when you’re not hungry is a rule that should be confronted.
+Given the various reasons to eat when not hungry, I hope you see why this is a rule that should be confronted.
 How can you start to challenge this rule and, if you have one, the eating disorder that uses it as an excuse?